davecheng-ste/ICS3U-Pygame-User-Input-Example/README.md

 The file [main_basic.py](main_basic.py) has the program written with without the use of functions and methods.

 The file [main_expert.py](main_expert.py) abstracts many of the steps as discrete functions and methods.
+Some of these methods are reused, adding to the code's modularity.
 You will notice the `while running:` loop is cleaner and easier to read.
-(It also uses a new data structure called a [dictionary](https://www.w3schools.com/python/python_dictionaries.asp) to store the key mapping for speed.
-A dictionary is a mutable, indexed container type similar to a list or tuple.)
+It also uses a new data structure called a [dictionary](https://www.w3schools.com/python/python_dictionaries.asp) to store the key mapping for speed.
+(A dictionary is a mutable, indexed container type similar to a list or tuple.)
+Finally, I added error-handling for the file loading steps so that the program will report a useful error message if a file is missing.

 ### Notes on My Example
 #### Functionality